debhere/Predict-Crypto-Price/README.md

 ## History

 - ver_0.0.1: deployed on Oct 7, 2024.
-Base model created with prophet trained with 6 months of OHLC data from 1 Jan, 2024 to 30 Sep, 2024 to predict ONLY Bitcoin price.
+Base model created with facebook prophet trained with 9 months (6 Oct, 2024) of OHLC data from 1 Jan, 2024 to 6 Oct, 2024 to predict ONLY Bitcoin price.

 ## Tech Stack

 **Server:** Streamlit

-**Language:** Python, T-SQL, Bash Script
+**Languages:** Python, T-SQL, Bash Script

 **Machine Learning:** Meta Prophet